Elot87/2048/README.md

  - `Tile.java`
  - `View.java`

-Once they are comiled, the game can be played by running the compiled `View.class` file.
+Once they are compiled, the game can be played by running the compiled `View.class` file.
 (this can be done from command line with the command `java View`.
 To compile java files, use the command `javac <filename>`.
 If java is not installed, go [here](https://www.java.com/download/ie_manual.jsp) to install it)

 ## The GUI